PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Authentication and Player Profile/Google+ Authentication.md

 ## Setting up an application with Google

-*1.*  Head over to the *[Google Developer Console](https://console.developers.google.com)* and sign in if you already have an account.
+*1.*  Head over to the [Google Developer Console](https://console.developers.google.com) and sign in if you already have an account.
 Sign up if you don't.

-*2.  *Go to *[ Google Play Game Services](https://developers.google.com/games/services/)*.
+*2.* Go to [ Google Play Game Services](https://developers.google.com/games/services/).
 Follow the relevant "_Getting Started_" section based on the application type that you are creating by navigating to [Set up Play Games Services](https://developers.google.com/games/services/console/enabling).
 The most important step to understand is the "_Add your game to the Google Play Developer Console_".

-*TIP:*  If you've got time, it's worth a read.
-There is a wealth of information hidden away in these pages).
-If you're targeting more than one platform (Android, IOS, Web etc...), just pick one to start with - a chunk of the setup will only need to be done once.
+<q>**TIP!**  If you've got time, it's worth a read.
+There is a wealth of information hidden away in these pages!
+If you're targeting more than one platform (Android, IOS, Web, and so on...), just pick one to start with - a chunk of the setup will only need to be done once.</q>

-*3.  *While setting up your application in the *Google Play Developer Console*, also add a "Web" linked application.
+*3.* While setting up your application in the *Google Play Developer Console*, also add a "Web" linked application.
 This will serve as our "Server" client in later steps.
 It's important that this be created through the [Google *Play* Developer Console](https://play.google.com/apps/publish/) (rather than the standard Google *Developer* Console), otherwise when we try to get a token later it will fail to work correctly.

 ![](img/AuthGoogle/1.png)